 Dr William Bauer

-I joined the Department of Philosophy and Religious Studies at NC State in the fall of 2010.
-Previously, I was at the University of Nebraska-Lincoln where I completed my PhD in Philosophy and taught for five years.
-Before that, I finished an MA in Philosophy at Miami University (in Oxford, Ohio), served as a US Army officer for about six years, and completed a BA in Biology (minor in Philosophy) at Illinois Institute of Technology in Chicago.
-Before that, I was born, raised, and attended public schools in Arizona.
+Bauer joined the Department of Philosophy and Religious Studies at NC State in the fall of 2010.
+Previously, he was at the University of Nebraska-Lincoln where he completed a PhD in Philosophy and taught for five years.
+Before that, he finished an MA in Philosophy at Miami University (in Oxford, Ohio), served as a US Army officer for about six years, and completed a BA in Biology (minor in Philosophy) at Illinois Institute of Technology in Chicago.
+Before that, he was born, raised, and attended public schools in Arizona.